nmondal/cowj/README.md

 Is Polyglot.
 We support JSR-223 languages - in built support is provided right now for:

-1. JavaScript
+1. Groovy ( Optionally Typed )
+2. JavaScript ( via Rhino Engine )
+3. Kotlin Scripting ( Fully Typed )
-2. Python via Jython
+4. Python 2.7 ( Jython )
-3. Groovy
-4. ZoomBA
+5. ZoomBA  ( Duck Typed )

+And obviously any pre-existing class files just work!

 Underlying we are using the specially cloned and jetty 11 migrated spark-java fork: